 CVs, cover letters and applications

 Your CV and cover letter are most likely the first contact you will have with a prospective employer.
 It’s vital you make a strong first impression by tailoring them to the individual requirements of the job and the company.
+With MyCDES+ you can upload your CV and get instant feedback, plus build a cover letter using the wide variety of templates available!
+Keep reading for our top tips and check out all the amazing tools MyCDES+ has to offer.
+And, don't forget, our Career Development Consultants are also here to help!

 How to write a good CV